gdong42/spring-auth-example/README.md

 It uses username/password authentication to exchange for a JWT Access Token / Refresh Token.

-In addition, it demonstrates how to use client_id to differentiate two different authentication provider that could verify username/password in completely different stores.
+In addition, it demonstrates how to use client_id to differentiate two authentication providers that could verify username/password in completely different stores.
 This is useful when you want to use a same auth server for multiple user stores - perhaps different applications with isolated user systems.